Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 9. Refuel when cool.
 Beware of fire hazards :

 Generators run hot.
 If you’re using your generator for an extended period of time, it will require refueling.
-Turn it off and let it cool down before refueling.
-Use common sense and avoid fire hazards.
+Turn off the hot engine and let it cool down before refueling.
+Use common sense and avoid any kind of fire hazard.
 Make sure that there’s nothing combustible nearby or touching your running generator.
+Also when you are in close proximity to your generator make sure you use hearing protection.
+But it is never advisable to use a generator in any kind of enclosed space

 Store extra fuel in a separate area and in a suitable fuel can.
 Have a fire extinguisher nearby, and make sure children and pets stay away from your running generator.